AspNetCoreFromZeroToOverkill/Tools/README.md

 ## About the scripts

-Every script has a couple of variants: Shell (e.g. Bash) and PowerShell.
+Every script has a couple of variants: Shell (e.g. Bash) and PowerShell (at least when I know how to do them 😛).

 You can use what makes more sense in your OS.